 Business Tax Planning: Strategic Use of the Augusta Rule

 Business owners can use the Augusta Rule to convert business income into personal income by renting their homes to their own business for legitimate business use.
-This strategy, known as income shifting, provides the business with a tax deduction for the rental expense.
+This strategy, known as income shifting, provides the business with a tax deduction for the rental expense and can reduce the business’s taxable income, thereby lowering overall business taxes.
 At the same time, the strategy provides the homeowner with the corresponding rental income tax-free.

 Examples of Business Use